A Force for Change – the Impact of Climate Change on Building Codes

 - Large wild fires

-Climate change is already having an effect on our current building stock, and it presents a significant challenge to future projects.
-In many recent investigations, our analyses have demonstrated that the design and construction of impacted and failed structures met the minimum requirements outlined in the current Ontario Building Code.
+The effects of climate change are already having an effect on our current building stock, and it presents a significant challenge to future projects.
+In many recent structural engineering investigations, our analyses have demonstrated that the design and construction of impacted and failed structures met the minimum requirements outlined in the current Ontario Building Code.
 Yet, under these extreme weather conditions, the structures nevertheless failed.
 That is because building codes rely on historical data – data that no longer represents the conditions a building will be required to bear.

 The main factors introduced by climate, and those that directly impact the safety and service life of our built environment, are: